Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

-To measure word length, I counted the number of characters in a word tagged as Noun/Argument or Verb/Predicate and computed an average length for each class on a per-language basis.\footnote{For example, English {[}ISO 639-3: eng{]} arguments have an average length of 5.9 characters, while English predicates have an average length of 5.75.
-Irish {[}ISO 639-3: gle{]} arguments have an average length of 6.31 characters, while Irish predicates have an average length of 6.29 characters.} In the \emph{tagged PBC} corpus the average number of (unique) arguments per language is 732, while the average number of predicates is 495.
-The mean length of arguments is 6.76 characters, while the mean length of predicates is 6.90 characters.
-Conducting a Student's T-Test showed that this is statistically significant (p = 0.006), indicating that crosslinguistically, arguments are shorter than predicates.
-All statistics showed a bimodal (normal) distribution.
+To measure word length, I counted the number of characters in a word tagged as Noun/Argument or Verb/Predicate\footnote{Here I conducted several tests to see if there were different effects for different word types and groupings, where ``argument'' is a grouping of words tagged as NOUN, PRON, PROPN in the universal tag set, while ``predicate'' refers to a grouping of VERB and AUX tags.} and computed an average length for each class on a per-language basis.\footnote{For example, English {[}ISO 639-3: eng{]} arguments have an average length of 5.9 characters, while English predicates have an average length of 5.75.
+English nouns have an average length of 5.9 characters, while English verbs have an average length of 5.8 characters.
+Irish {[}ISO 639-3: gle{]} arguments have an average length of 6.31 characters, while Irish predicates have an average length of 6.29 characters.
+Irish nouns have an average length of 5.2 characters, while Irish verbs have an average length of 7.9 characters.} In the \emph{taggedPBC} the average number of (unique) arguments per language is 741, and the average number of predicates is 498.
+The mean length of arguments is 6.71 characters, and the mean length of predicates is 6.82 characters.
+Conducting a Student's T-Test showed that this is statistically significant (p < 0.001), indicating that crosslinguistically, arguments are shorter than predicates.
+All statistics showed a normal distribution.

+Since we are working with corpus data, there are two different length measures that we can compute for word classes in each language.
+We can compute average lengths for classes based on 1) the unique items in that class, and 2) the total items in the class.
+The first measure is similar to the information that can be gleaned from a wordlist or dictionary, where infrequent terms have the same weight as frequent items.
+The second measure gives more weight to frequent items.
+Since we know that frequency of occurrence in corpora is a factor in constituent predictability (\citealp{Piantadosi:2011aa,Meylan:2021aa,Koplenig:2022aa}), it is worth observing whether the two measures differ in terms of their relationship with word order.